Priority rules – driving licence theory

 As A’s intended direction of travel crosses B’s path, A must give way to B. This rule applies even if A has a green light (B can have a green light at the same time).

 The turning rule also states that you may not obstruct pedestrians or cyclists who are crossing the carriageway you are turning into.
 This applies even if there is no pedestrian crossing, footpath, bicycle passage, bicycle crossing or bicycle path.
-When pedestrians and cyclists cross the road, they are road users on the carriageway you are joining.
+When pedestrians and cyclists cross the carriageway, they are road users on the carriageway you are joining.

 There is no pedestrian crossing to the right (end of video), and the footpath does not cross the road.
 Despite this, you may not obstruct pedestrians who cross the road when you are turning.
 The pedestrians are road users on the carriageway you are joining.